The Parish as a Corporation

 Secretary - this is always the other Lay Trustee

 (Bishop and Pastor in the above descriptions also encompass Administrators who fulfill those roles, as defined by the Church).

 Pastor's Fiscal Authority

-Under our civil law in the state of Wisconsin, every Catholic parish in the Diocese of Green Bay operates as a nonprofit corporation under section 187 of Wisconsin statutes, defined and directed primarily by the following documents (essentially no different than any other corporation in our civil legal and financial systems).
+Under our civil law in the state of Wisconsin, every Catholic parish in the Diocese of Green Bay operates as a nonprofit, non-stock corporation under section 187 of Wisconsin statutes, defined and directed primarily by the following documents.

 Articles of Incorporation: Establish the legal existence and identity of the parish as a corporation.